RAF Kirkbride: Post closure

 The RAF abandoned the site in 1960, but it was considered as a possible ground station for the American MIDAS system, though in the eventuality, it was never used.
 The plan was that it would remain under RAF control, initially stated to be part of Fighter Command, and furnished with three radomes each about 100 ft in diameter, (similar to the initial equipment at RAF Fylingdales).

 The site is part of the Solway Military Trail, which details access to parts of the site via existing footpaths.
 The former officers mess building has been converted into a hotel, and most of the hangars are now used for agricultural purposes.

+As an aerodrome, it remains open to light and recreational aviation, with 1,280 m of hard runway available.